At home

 • Teaser Image

-We recommend that patchwork families have the usual types of insurance: household contents, liability, supplementary health insurance such as dental insurance and, for self-employed parents, occupational disability insurance.
-In addition to a will, we recommend taking out life insurance to cover the patchwork family.
-This allows policyholders to determine who benefits in the event of their death – and to what extent.
+We recommend patchwork families to take out the standard types of insurance: Household contents, liability, supplementary health insurance, such as dental insurance, and for self-employed parents occupational disability insurance.
+As a supplement to a will, we recommend that patchwork families take out life insurance that makes it possible to determine who should benefit and to what extent in the event of death.

-What do patchwork families need to think about if they want to ensure that they are neither under- nor over-insured?
+What do patchwork families need to bear in mind so that they are neither underinsured or overinsured?

-We advise patchwork families to check who is insured under all their insurance policies: many have terms and conditions stating that the policy insures one “family” in a shared residence.
+We advise patchwork families to check their insurance policies for the respective insureds: Often, the common place of residence is decisive in determining who is insured where.
 A child from an earlier relationship whose main residence is with the other parent may have to be added to the policy or, ideally, is fully covered by the insurance policy of the other parent.
 As a safeguard, it is important to check whether each member of the patchwork family is covered by one of the existing policies or whether a supplementary policy needs to be taken out.

-Many patchwork families are only aware of the options for designating beneficiaries in a will.
-Under Pillars 2 and 3, however, there are likewise various coverage options, which many of those concerned are unaware of.
+Many patchwork families are only aware of the options available in a will when it comes to beneficiaries.
+However, in the area of Pillars 2 and 3, there are also various provision options, of which many people are unaware.
 Each pension fund has its own regulations and therefore the arrangements for beneficiaries in the event of death also differ.

-Dental insurance for one’s own children is another issue.
-In this case, it is necessary to take out insurance when the children are still very young, as there are no known previous diseases or misalignments at this stage.
-Once a dental insurance policy has been taken out, it should not be canceled and taken out anew in the event of a separation.
-Otherwise, there is a risk that any new or existing diseases or known dental misalignments at that time will be regarded as pre-existing.
+Another sticking point is dental insurance for children.
+In this case, it is necessary to take out insurance at a young age, as at this point in time no pre-existing conditions or misalignments are usually known.
+Once dental insurance has been taken out, it should not be terminated and taken out again in the event of separation, otherwise there is a risk that (new) existing diseases or known dental misalignments will be considered pre-contractual.

-What is it necessary to think about if the couple are not married?
+What is it necessary to think about if the couple is not married?

-AHV/AVS (Pillar 1): Unmarried couples earn their AHV pension on their own and independently of the partnership.
-In the event of death, cohabiting couples are not entitled to a widow’s or widower’s pension as is the case with married couples.
-Therefore, it should be ensured that end-to-end AHV contributions are made for both.
+OASI/AHV (Pillar 1): Unmarried couples earn their OASI pension themselves and independently of the partnership.
+In the event of death, cohabiting couples are not entitled to a widow’s or widower’s pension, as is the case for married couples.
+Therefore, it should be ensured that end-to-end OASI contributions are made for both.
 As soon as one parent neglects their own provision in favor of staying at home and looking after children, the working parent should be supportive and take over the contributions.
-Ideally any gaps that arise through looking after children are covered by AHV education credits.
+Any gaps caused by childcare are covered by OASI education credits.

-Pillar 3: As described above, Pillars 1 and 2 are not entirely suitable for covering life partnerships in the event of death.
-In this case, we recommend a pension consultation, where an optimal, individual solution can be found together.
-Overall the following can be said: for tax-efficient tied Pillar 3a pension provision, there is a statutory prescribed sequence, under which biological children come first in the case of unmarried individuals.
+Pillar 3: In the case of tax-privileged, tied pension provision 3a, there is a legally prescribed order of inheritance, with biological children coming first for unmarried persons.
 Only then do the partner and other family members follow.
-To provide clarity in the event of death, the order of beneficiaries and therefore succession for 3a capital should already be defined with your pension institution during your lifetime.
-Pension provision with flexible Pillar 3b is particularly suitable for cohabiting couples.
-Whether savings, bank accounts, life insurance, bonds, money market investments, shares, securities funds, or property – all options can be used to protect one another financially, as the order of beneficiaries can be chosen freely, with the exception of the statutory compulsory portions.
-The type and amount must be documented in the beneficiary clause, which is communicated to the insurer in writing.
-It is also useful to set it all out in a will.
+To ensure clarity in the case of a patchwork family in the event of death, the order of beneficiaries and hence the order of succession for 3a capital should be defined by the pension provider during the lifetime of the insured.
+Retirement provision with the flexible Pillar 3b is particularly suitable for cohabiting couples.
+Whether savings, bank accounts, life insurance, bonds, money market investments, equities, securities funds, or property – all options can be used to protect one another financially, as the order of beneficiaries can be chosen freely, with the exception of the statutory compulsory portions.
+The nature and scope must be specified in the beneficiary clause, which must be communicated to the insurer in writing.
+It makes sense to set this out in a will.

 • Teaser Image